 One of the main aspects in striving for ‘Excellence for All’ at Harrow High School is ‘Excellent Learning and Progress’.
-Our ambition for our learners is to equip them with the necessary knowledge and skills that will support them in their future lives, be that in progressing to 6th form, University or a Career.
+Our ambition for our learners is to equip them with the necessary knowledge and skills that will support them in their future lives, be that in progressing to Sixth Form, university or a career.
 We are keen to avoid knowledge and skills being for the short term to simply pass an exam but rather be embedded so that they can be used and applied in different contexts in the future.
-To this end, subject leaders in the school have carefully sequenced the learning so that knowledge and skills are built upon year on year allowing learners every opportunity to flourish in that subject.
+To this end, subject leaders in the school have carefully sequenced the learning so that knowledge and skills are built upon year-on-year allowing learners every opportunity to flourish in that subject.
 The curriculum sequencing rationales and learning journeys can be found within each year group/subject in the curriculum area of the school’s website.

 The building and retrieval of knowledge is at the forefront of what we do at Harrow High.

 Cognitive science provides the evidence that Knowledge Organisers are capable of creating a physical change within the brain that further enhances the capacity of long term memory.
 Learners use knowledge organisers in all Key Stage 3 lessons to help them remember what they are learning in any given unit.
 This can be vocabulary or key facts in each subject.
 This then gives our learners a solid platform before embarking on their GCSE courses.